TylerPohn/collab-canvas/docs/demo-script.md

 The presence system shows live cursors with user names.
 See how my cursor appears on both screens as I move around?
 This gives collaborators immediate awareness of who's working where.

-Let me demonstrate simultaneous editing - I'll resize a shape on both devices at the same time... _[create shapes simultaneously]_ ...and watch how the system handles concurrent updates without conflicts.
+The call to update a cursor's coordinates is debounced, so its not going to update until Let me demonstrate simultaneous editing - I'll resize a shape on both devices at the same time... _[create shapes simultaneously]_ ...and watch how the system handles concurrent updates without conflicts.

 The 'last write wins' conflict resolution ensures data consistency while maintaining the collaborative experience."